ace-dent/demo-toybox/VCCC2024/README.md

 ## PICO-8 - devlog

-Testing done with [PXAViz](https://carlc27843.itch.io/pico-8-source-compression-visualizer) and

-Avoid `cls()`, as this is hot on PXA.
-Escape the slash `\\`.
+Development steps were tested with [PXAViz](https://carlc27843.itch.io/pico-8-source-compression-visualizer) and [Shrinko8](https://thisismypassport.github.io/shrinko8/), to analyse the effects of reducing character count vs PXA compression.
+It was immediately obvious to skip  `cls()`, as screen clearing was explicitly not required.
+Unfortunately P8 / Lua requires an extra character for the 'bow', as we must escape the back slash `\\` in a text string.

 ### 1. Naive approach

-Compression using - `EXPORT -T VCCC2024.P8.ROM`  Exporting a code-only compressed file is possible since version 0.2.4.c
+Compression using - `EXPORT -T VCCC2024.P8.ROM`.
+Exporting a code-only compressed file is possible since version 0.2.4.c.

 ```lua
 ?"        \\o/"